valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

 * **ResourceService implementation is now optional** Valtimo can now start without providing any implementation of the `ResourceService`.
-  However, when no implementation is provided, the following features will not work:
+  When no implementation is provided, the following features will not work:
   - The `camundaSmartDocumentGenerator` and `smartDocumentGenerator` beans will not be available.
 The plugin should work as normal.
   - The `documentRelatedFileSubmittedEventListenerImpl` bean will not be available.
   - `JsonSchemaDocumentService.assignResource` will throw an error when invoked.
   - The `FormIoFormFileResource` bean will not be available.

 * **`OpenZaakUrlProvider` has been replaced
-  The `OpenZaakUrlProvider` class and bean (`openZaakUrlProvider`) has been removed.
+  The `OpenZaakUrlProvider` class and bean (`openZaakUrlProvider`) have been removed.
-  It has been replaced by:
+  These have been replaced by:
-  - `ZaakUrlProvider`: implemented by `DefaultZaakUrlProvider` in the zaken-api module
+  - `ZaakUrlProvider`: implemented by `DefaultZaakUrlProvider` in the zaken-api module.
-  - `ZaaktypeUrlProvider`: implemented by `DefaultZaaktypeUrlProvider` in the zaken-api module
+  - `ZaaktypeUrlProvider`: implemented by `DefaultZaaktypeUrlProvider` in the zaken-api module.

-* **`ZaakUrlProvider.getZaak(documentId: UUID): String` has been removed Replaced by `ZaakUrlProvider.getZaakUrl(documentId: UUID): URI`
+* **`ZaakUrlProvider.getZaak(documentId: UUID): String` has been removed.
+  This method is replaced by `ZaakUrlProvider.getZaakUrl(documentId: UUID): URI`.

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).